emilpl/GCD_Project/CodeBook.md

 The dataset presents average values of mean (sufix Mean) and standard deviation (sufix StDev) values of the accelerometer and gyroscope 3-axial raw signal measurements.
 The measurements were acquired from 30 subjects during 6 different activities.
-Altogether there were 10299 measurements (each subject had around 60 measurements per activity).
-The average values of variables in the table are listed for each activity of each subject.
-Therefore, each subject has average values distributed in six rows of the dataset (one row per activity).
+Altogether there were 10299 measurements (each subject had around 60 measurements per activity) with 561 variables for each measurement including raw and calculated values.
-Altogether each measurement had 561 variables.
 However, this project is focused on 86 variables containing mean and standard deviation values of measurements.
+The average values of the selected 86 variables in the table are listed for each activity of each subject.
+Therefore, each subject has average values distributed in six rows of the table (one row per activity).

 The base time domain signals (prefix 'time' to denote time) used to calclulate mean, stdev and average values were captured at a constant rate of 50 Hz.
 Then they were filtered using a